295 75r15 In Inches

 Calculating the Overall Diameter of a 295/75R15 Tire

 The overall diameter of a tire is crucial for determining its rolling circumference and compatibility with your vehicle.
-It's not simply the rim diameter.
+In real terms, it's not simply the rim diameter.
 We need to account for the sidewall height.
-Here’s how we calculate the overall diameter:

 2. Total Diameter (in inches): The overall diameter is twice the sidewall height plus the rim diameter.
 Therefore: (2 * 8.71 inches) + 15 inches ≈ 32.42 inches.